Kia Rio hatchback - Reliability & safety

 Kia Rio reliability

-he latest Kia Rio should prove reliable and it came in a very respectable 23rd place out of 75 cars tested in our 2020 Driver Power owner satisfaction survey.
-Kia also came second out of 30 manufacturers.
+The latest Kia Rio should prove reliable and it came in a stellar second place out of 75 cars tested in our 2021 Driver Power owner satisfaction survey.
+Kia also came second out of 30 manufacturers for the second year in a row.
 Kia owners told us they liked their cars’ interiors, comfort, visibility and practicality.

 We had few reports of reliability issues and a strong score for overall perceived quality.
 Owners were even happy with the cost of dealer servicing.
 Niggles included fuel economy, loud engines that were neither quiet or quick, notchy gear changes and unimpressive handling.